varelaerick/Portfolio/index.md

 ## **Personal Projects**

-In my projects, I was always looking to bring some value to online businesses somehow.
+I was always looking to bring some value to online businesses somehow.
 For that reason, my projects are related to websites data, predictions, or insights.
 The projects are the following:
 <br/>
 <br/>